OmPanchal/Whatsapp-clone/README.md

 ### About the App

-- This Whatsapp Clone was made by following a tutorial -> (Tutorial: https://www.youtube.com/watch?v=pUxrDcITyjg)
 - React was used for the frontend and Firebase was used for the backend
 - For this App you are not going to get 1 to 1 chatting.
 Instead you will have multiple chatrooms that will be visible to everyone.